HussainAther/philosophy/neuro/comptheory.md

 we describe how and why people do what they do.
 Philosopher Zenon Pylyshyn said we explain why a machine does something with certain interpretations of the symbols in a domain.
-Psychologcial theory would cross-classify categories of neurophysiology theory that would make neurophysiological generalizations miss important relations that are only describably at the level at which representations are referred to.
+Psychologcial theory would cross-classify categories of neurophysiology theory that would make neurophysiological generalizations miss important relations that are only describable at the level at which representations are referred to.
 The psychological maps only would map onto an indefinite mix of neurobiological categories.

 ## Connectionism (Parallel distributed processing)

-As philosopher Paul Churchland has argued, we may use connectionism or parallel distributed processing (PDP) in figuring out the computational operatinos in nervous systems in such a way we may use computer models of parallel distributed systems to generate the appropriate phenomena on a higher level (cognitive science, psychology, etc.) from basic processes (neuroscience, physics, etc.).
+As philosopher Paul Churchland has argued, we may use connectionism or parallel distributed processing (PDP) in figuring out the computational operations in nervous systems in such a way we may use computer models of parallel distributed systems to generate the appropriate phenomena on a higher level (cognitive science, psychology, etc.) from basic processes (neuroscience, physics, etc.).

 ### Tensor network theory

-Neuroscientists began the theory began on the cerebellum because it has a limited nubmer of neuron types that are each distinct on a physiological level and connected in a specific way that the cerebellar cortex produces the Purkinje cell with two different cell systems as input.
+Neuroscientists began the theory began on the cerebellum because it has a limited number of neuron types that are each distinct on a physiological level and connected in a specific way that the cerebellar cortex produces the Purkinje cell with two different cell systems as input.
 Using wiring diagrams of cerebellar neurons to describe the connections accept input and result output in a parallel manner.
 We have a trade-off between detail to understand the system with how the array itself processes information.
 Through tensor network theory we attempt to use principles from mathematics, physics, and computer science in understanding how these systems may model the nervous system.
 We can create a schematic neuron to find out more about the patterns of neurons arranged in mathematical arrays.
-Though the model may be limited by the assumptions of casual theory and epistemic concerns of the phenoemna we attempt to describe, it's a nice heuristic to see something we wouldn't otherwise see through single-cell data.
-We may use concepts from linear algebra and statistics to create output vectors in a coordinate system such that the corresponding tensor matrix governs the transformtaion of ensembles from input-output relationships by the corresponding reference frame.
+Though the model may be limited by the assumptions of casual theory and epistemic concerns of the phenomena we attempt to describe, it's a nice heuristic to see something we wouldn't otherwise see through single-cell data.
+We may use concepts from linear algebra and statistics to create output vectors in a coordinate system such that the corresponding tensor matrix governs the transformation of ensembles from input-output relationships by the corresponding reference frame.
 The spiking frequency defines a point on an axis of the coordinate system with the output a vector in the space of the output neurons.
 We may generalize a tensor mathematical to transform vectors into other vectors such that we address the basic problem of functionalist sensorimotor control as going from one different coordinate system to another.

-When we figure out what the mind-brain does, then how it might implement various functions in a top-down manner among different levels of science, the theorizing is highyl constrained, yet very well-informed, by the data of the level at which we implement.
+When we figure out what the mind-brain does, then how it might implement various functions in a top-down manner among different levels of science, the theorizing is highly constrained, yet very well-informed, by the data of the level at which we implement.
 But, with tensor network theory, we wouldn't label these processes as top-down, but, rather, from lower-level fundamental processes to higher-level descriptions.

 We use a tensor transformer to transform in a way we still need: to transform vectors in sensory space to vectors in motor space.
-We may deform one phase space to get an object in the other one using represesntations as positions in phase space and computations as coordinate transformations between phase spaces.
+We may deform one phase space to get an object in the other one using representations as positions in phase space and computations as coordinate transformations between phase spaces.
 The Pellionisz-Llinás approach uses sensorimotor problems constrained by realistic creatures as a method of reducing at bottom the problem of making coordinate transformations between phase spaces.
-In tensor network theory, we look for functional relationships between connected cell assemblies and investigate them for properties relevant to phase spaces much the same way a computer or artifically intelligent machine searches for solutions among sentence-related criteria.
+In tensor network theory, we look for functional relationships between connected cell assemblies and investigate them for properties relevant to phase spaces much the same way a computer or artificially intelligent machine searches for solutions among sentence-related criteria.
 Such AI would require this knowledge to determine what to do.

-Tensor network theory still needs to unify results across the disciplines of cogntive science, psychology, and neuroscience in such a way that we can construct a universalized, common set of rules with coherent explanations that we can experimentally test and verify.
+Tensor network theory still needs to unify results across the disciplines of cognitive science, psychology, and neuroscience in such a way that we can construct a universalized, common set of rules with coherent explanations that we can experimentally test and verify.
 Attempts to describe the vestibulu-ocular reflex, the method of determining movement from visual image stimuli, using semicircular canals of the vestibular system, we further imagine each eyeball detecting the images and communicating to those receptors.
-This system needs to determine how muscles contract so the eyes move in a way to refelect the head movements.
-The corresponding tensor approach would imagine the system converting a head position vector into a vector that describse muscle positions.
-The transformation from vestibular to oculomotor, according to the Pellionisz-Llinás hypothesis, takes a premotor vector intoa motor vector.
+This system needs to determine how muscles contract so the eyes move in a way to reflect the head movements.
+The corresponding tensor approach would imagine the system converting a head position vector into a vector that describe muscle positions.
+The transformation from vestibular to oculomotor, according to the Pellionisz-Llinás hypothesis, takes a premotor vector into a motor vector.
 The vestibulur organ, we can show, has a set of positions it prefers that we can call an eigenposition.

-We further pose Churchland's phase-space sandwhich hypothesis that describes spatial organizatino of maps layer so that the corresponding neurons may perform any transformation from two dimensions to two dimensions.
+We further pose Churchland's phase-space sandwich hypothesis that describes spatial organization of maps layer so that the corresponding neurons may perform any transformation from two dimensions to two dimensions.
 The maps representing phase spaces aren't literally stacked upon one another.
 They may remain spatially distant from each other.
 With the topology of the cortical area, we still have to answer whether tensor network theory can account for neuroplasticity.
-Covariant proprioception vectors can give feedback about motor performance which can further provide information of trasnformations of the cerebellar matrix.
+Covariant proprioception vectors can give feedback about motor performance which can further provide information of transformations of the cerebellar matrix.
 The matrix would then turn into a state such that its eigenvectors are identical so that they are the "correct" coordinate transformation.
 Climbing fibers of the cerebellum may provide a pathway for reverbative feedback that modifies transformational properties of the cerebellar network.
 This is found in AI that use relaxation algorithms.